Middle Township police chief recommends armed guards at school entrances

 “Your natural thought is it couldn’t happen here.
 Why?”
 Donohue said.

-The township and the school district have worked hard to improve safety at the school, he said at the meeting, including police performing active shooter drills annually and having school resource officers in the schools, paid for by the school district.
+The township and the school district have worked hard to improve safety at the school, he said, including police performing active shooter drills annually and having school resource officers in the schools, paid for by the district.

+Rare normalcy has returned to jury selection for Florida school shooter Nikolas Cruz at his penalty trial.
+All five of his lawyers were present Tuesday, a day after the illness of one led to hours of arguments between the judge who wanted to proceed without him and Cruz's lead attorney.
+Still to be decided is a defense motion to delay the trial because of the school shooting in Texas that left 21 dead.
+Cruz's attorneys argue that has resurrected emotions in Broward County.
+Cruz is facing a possible death sentence for murdering 17 at Parkland's Marjory Stoneman Douglas High School four years ago.

 “We’re allocating $9,000 this week to further fortify the schools and give those kids better protection,” Donohue said.